 August 14, 1945 -

-Over the radio, Emperor Hirohito announced his unconditional surrender to Allied forces, thus bringing an end to World War II on this date.
+Emperor Hirohito recorded his unconditional surrender to Allied forces, thus bringing an end to World War II on this date.
 The Allied forces were so concerned that the emperor would kill himself before the broadcast that they had him pre-record his message.

 August 14, 1945 -